samnzay/Kubernetes-for-DevOps/Memo.md

 - In Practice, you will mostly work with Deployment not with Pods.

-- Now If one of replicas of your application will die, the `service will forward the requests to onother one`.
+- Now, If one of replicas of your application will die, the `service will forward the requests to onother one`.
 The application will still be accessible from the user.